dell/csm-docs/content/docs/getting-started/installation/offline/operator.md

 That procedure is documented in the [official documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/disconnected_environments/about-installing-oc-mirror-v2#installation-oc-mirror-v2-about_about-installing-oc-mirror-v2).

 The general steps are the similar to the previous section expect that the user needs to:
-- download & install the `oc-mirror` plugin (available from the OpenShift Webconsole or the [Github repository](https://github.com/openshift/oc-mirror/releases)),
+- download & install the `oc-mirror` plugin (available from the OpenShift Web Console or the [Github repository](https://github.com/openshift/oc-mirror/releases)),
-- authenticate `podman` to `registry.redhat.io`,
+- authenticate `podman` to `registry.redhat.io`
 - prepare an `ImageSetConfiguration` to select the Dell CSM Operator only.

 Here is a sample `ImageSetConfiguration` file to be adjusted with OpenShift version and CSM operator version: